 Don’t move

-As mentioned above, you could seem playful by pulling your hands and feet away too quickly.
+As mentioned above, pulling your hands and feet away too quickly could make you seem playful.
 Instead, don’t move.

 Give a little puppy-like yelp so your puppy understands that the biting hurts.
 This is how other puppies would respond in the litter.
 If your puppy continues to bite, leave the room.